 Write-downs on financial assets in the amortized cost category are recognized when the amount of a loss is known with sufficient precision, and there is no realistic prospect of recovery.
-Financial assets are then written down to net recoverable value with the write-down being recognized in the Statement of Operations.
+Financial assets are then written down to net recoverable value with the write-down being recognized in the Statement of Operations and changes in net assets.